The Civilian Uniform

 traditional dissimilar attire for each member (such as Stow, Concord, and Sudbury, to name a few), but

-others have opted for uniformity of attire (like Lexington and Boxborough).
+others have opted for uniformity of attire (such as Lexington, for example).
 We call this attire the "parade

 So Acton really uses two different sets of clothing.
 If you are just joining our outfit, you can start by setting

 yourself up with the parade uniform, and over time you can add other items of clothing to set up the civilian

 look you like best, completing your clothing package.

 The Parade Uniform

 The parade uniform consists of black fall-front knee-breeches.
 To these, add a white cotton or linen work

 shirt with a single button at the neck and button or cuffed sleeves, a white neckstock or scarf, a set of cotton